spiffe/spiffe.io/content/spire/getting-started-k8s.md

 ### Create Server Configmap

-The server is configured in the Kubernetes configmap specified in server-configmap.yaml, which specifies a number of important directories, notably **/run/spire/data**, **/run/spire/config**, **/run/spire/secrets**, and **/run/k8s-certs**.
+The server is configured in the Kubernetes configmap specified in server-configmap.yaml, which specifies a number of important directories, notably **/run/spire/data**, **/run/spire/config**, and **/run/k8s-certs**.
 These volumes are bound in when the server container is deployed.

-The configmap also contains the bootstrap certificate **dummy_upstream_ca.crt**.
-As explained in the section [Changes for a Production Environment](#changes-for-a-production-environment), this is not appropriate for a production environment.

 To create the server configmap, issue the following command: